 Best Bang for Your Buck

 Gymwell Portable Home Gym

-If you're willing to forego a baseboard and instead use your feet and ankles to anchor your bands, the Gymwell Portable Home Gym is not only an excellent price but also our favorite kit of this type.
-It includes numerous components that offer multiple uses, making this setup far more convenient to use than many.
+If you're willing to forego a baseboard and instead use your feet and ankles to anchor your bands, take a look at the Gymwell Portable Home Gym.
+This is our favorite kit of this type — and it's also super affordable.
+Its numerous components offer multiple uses, making this setup far more convenient to use than many.
 The ankle/foot straps are one of our favorites, combining the convenience and comfort of padded ankle straps with the security of an under-foot stirrup, as well as multiple anchor points to allow you to perform tons of exercises without having to switch pieces as often.
 This system has one of the longer bars among our contenders, making it a better fit for wide-stance movements.
-This set also includes posters of exercises as well as two thick stacks of exercise cards on rings, helping you find the perfect movements — and proper form, described in detail on the back of each card — for whatever muscle group you're working on.
-The entire set also packs up easily into an impressively compact bag, making it more portable than most.
+This set also includes posters of exercises and two thick stacks of exercise cards on rings, helping you find the perfect movements — and proper form, described in detail on the back of each card — for each targeted muscle group.
+The entire set is more portable than most we tested, packing up easily into an impressively compact bag.

 Baseboard on a Budget

 If your heart is set on having a baseboard to anchor straps and push-up handles, but you don't want to spend so much of your hard-earned money, the Fusion Motion Portable Gym is a pretty good compromise.
 Though it doesn't have quite as many components as the super-versatile Gonex, it still has a lot to offer in a lighter, slightly more compact package.
 A detailed instruction booklet helps inspire new ideas and offers pointers on form.
 By winding the resistance bands in different configurations through the maze underneath, you can achieve a broader range of lengths and resistance levels than many other models with singular anchor points.
 The bands are covered with a protective fabric exterior, and this gym kit comes with some of the best quality carabiners of any set we tested.